doctashay/doctashay/README.md

 - Application of machine learning and neural networks

 ## 🎯 Goals
-Transition into a tech role, hopefully in the hospitality IT industry, and make awesome products!
+Transition into a tech role and make awesome products!